Instead of the traditional feta cheese, this vegan spanakopita recipe uses tofu (marinated with lemon juice, miso, and mustard).

 - Wring the spinach: Drain the spinach in a mesh strainer and run under cold water until completely cool.
 Using your hands, squeeze all the water out of the spinach (don’t rush this step – otherwise, you’ll end up with a soupy pie) and add to the bowl with the tofu.

-- To the bowl, add the onion, 2 chopped scallions, 1 cup chopped dill, 1/4 teaspoon salt, and lots of black pepper.
+- To the bowl, add the onion, scallions, dill, 1/4 teaspoon salt, and lots of black pepper.
 Stir thoroughly to combine.

 - Add the filling and cover with a sheet of phyllo; press with your hands to pack it down.
 Brush the phyllo with oil and repeat with 4 more sheets, brushing with oil between each layer as before.
 Finally, brush the last sheet with oil and sprinkle with sesame seeds (optional).